 Notable exclusives to watch for:

-- Seasonal Pikachu plushes (summer, holiday, cherry blossom)
+- Seasonal Pikachu plush (summer festival, holiday, cherry blossom)

 - Pokémon Center Tokyo/Osaka regional exclusives

-Strategy: Follow the @PokemonCenter social accounts for announcements and act fast — most exclusives sell out within hours.
+Strategy: Follow the @PokemonCenter social accounts for announcements and act fast — most exclusives sell out within hours of release.
+Third-party restock tracking sites can alert you when limited items become available.

 4. Vintage Pikachu TCG Cards (Gold Star Era)